gazebosim/ros_gz_project_template/README.md

 ## Install

+For using the template with Gazebo Fortress switch to the `fortress` branch of this repository, otherwise use the default branch `main` for Gazebo Harmonic onwards.

 ### Requirements

-1. Choose a ROS and Gazebo combination  https://gazebosim.org/docs/harmonic/ros_installation
+1. Choose a ROS and Gazebo combination https://gazebosim.org/docs/latest/ros_installation
    Note: If you're using a specific and unsupported Gazebo version with ROS 2, you might need to set the `GZ_VERSION` environment variable, for example:

     ```bash